angular/angular/aio/content/guide/docs-style-guide.md

 #### Partial file naming

 Many guides tell a story.
-In that story, the app evolves incrementally, often with simplistic or incomplete code along the way.
+In that story, the application evolves incrementally, often with simplistic or incomplete code along the way.

 To tell that story in code, you'll often need to create partial files or intermediate versions of the final source code file with fragments of code that don't appear in the final app.